Kernix13/cy-pathway-readmes/web-dev.md

 - Help & Support
 - Notes or Important Notes or General info
 - Project Details
-- Live Demo - I found 4 with a link to the live version
+- Live Demo - I found 4 with a link to a live demo of their project
 - Abstract
 - Problem Statement
 - Data Sources